 What is an ERP System?

-    Enterprise resource planning (ERP) is business process management software
+Enterprise resource planning (ERP) is a business process management software

 that allows businesses to use a system of integrated software applications or modules to manage their business.
 It automates many back-office

 functions related to manufacturing, services, accounting and human resources.
 The benefits of ERP stem mainly from the automation and interconnectivity of the system.
 When it comes to data management, automation is essential.
 The fewer opportunities for human error there are in any business, the better.
 When information flows from one department to the next in a live environment